BetterCLI/bettercli.org/content/_index.md

 CLIs are a rather specific area.
 They are very close to UI/desktop applications, especially

+CLI application could be a massive ecosystem on its own or a companion application to another product or a single-purpose utility.

 I’m using a very broad definition when talking about CLI or CLI apps. „CLI application“ used in this guide could describe something as simple as a bash script, or something as complex as a full-blown UI in the terminal.
 It could be a utilitarian script performing a single action.
 Or a major application meant to run continuously as a service.

 {{% /columns %}}